juanjq/LST-camera_validation/README.md

 ### Instructions to use

-(Note): Needed the `lstchain` environement in order to read R0 data.
+(Note): Needed the `lstchain` environement in order to read raw data.

-1. Copy the contents of github folder `dark-background_pedestal` in some directory
+1. Copy the contents of github folder `dark-background_pedestal` in a folder (3 notebooks and 1 script)

 2. First notebook to run is **`create_files_pedestal.ipynb`**, where we need to change the parameters,
     - `RUNS` the array of runs indexes we want to create the data